bittib010/AjourVolAutolity/README.md

 </ul>
 </details>

-## Notes on a few decisions
+## Notes on Decisions

-PSTree is not being run, but produced in workbook instead.
+- PSTree is generated in the workbook instead of being run directly.

-## Questions for the community:
+## Community Questions

-Is there a downside running an image with known malicious files within it - is there a secure way to do so?
-Within a separate subscription?
-And how do we sandbox this environment enough to make it safe to scan and analyze anything either via Volatility completely or by SSH/VNC into the machine for deeper analysis?
-Can we go deeper in analysis of found malicious files with dynamic/static analysis, and how should a setup like that look like?
+Is there a secure way to run an image with known malicious files?
+How can we sandbox this environment for safe scanning and analysis?
+Can we perform deeper analysis of malicious files with dynamic/static analysis, and what would that setup look like?